Dear Families,

 Analyze and interpret your results?

-Why do you think you got the results that you did?
+Why do you think you got the results that

 What do results mean?